ThemeCafe/Docs/docs/themecreation/general/patching.md

 ### Getting a patch file

-You can join the Theme Café [discord server](https://discord.com/invite/2DNvH9db2A) to check for new themes or go to the [Theme Café Wesbsite](https://perrohuevo.wixsite.com/theme-cafe)
+You can join the Theme Café [discord server](https://discord.com/invite/2DNvH9db2A) to check for new themes, go to the [Theme Café Wesbsite](https://perrohuevo.wixsite.com/theme-cafe) or go to [Themezer](https://themezer.net) and download theme's assets

-??? question "Theme Café Website Info"

-    The Theme Café website might not upload new themes very often, it's recommended to join the [discord server](https://discord.com/invite/2DNvH9db2A)

 ### Applying patches